vmware/vic/doc/design/vic-machine/service.md

 WebSockets will be used to provide streaming information about the status on long-running operations so that sophisticated clients do not need to poll for updates.
 See "[The WebSockets API](#the-websockets-api)" for more information.

+Unit tests will be defined using the Testify libraries.

 End-to-end tests will be defined using the Robot Framework.

 ### Delivery

-The new service will be implemented as an additional flavor of `vic-machine`: `vic-machine-server`.
-This standalone linux binary (a swagger server) will be invoked with port and certificate information to serve the REST API on all interfaces.
+The new service is implemented as an additional flavor of `vic-machine`: `vic-machine-server`.
+This standalone linux binary (a swagger server) is invoked with port and certificate information to serve the REST API on one or more interfaces.

-This service will be packaged as a container and included in the VIC OVA, following existing best practices.
+This service is packaged as a container and included in the VIC OVA, following existing best practices.

-The service will not require a access to a persistent data directory.
+The service does not require a access to a persistent data directory, but it useful to provide one as a destination for log files.

-A configuration file (stored on the OVA's data directory) will be used to provide the service with high-level configuration information, such as a syslog server, addresses of interfaces that should be permitted to make cross-origin requests (such as the address of the H5 UI and perhaps the admiral CA certificate (see "[Client certificate management using Admiral](#client-certificate-management-using-admiral)").
+A configuration file (stored on the OVA's data directory) may eventually be used to provide the service with high-level configuration information, such as a syslog server and perhaps the admiral CA certificate (see "[Client certificate management using Admiral](#client-certificate-management-using-admiral)".

+### Cardinality

+It is not assumed that a single instance of `vic-machine-server` will run in a given environment or which manage a given vSphere resource.
+It is also expected that one or more instances of `vic-machine-server` and the `vic-machine` CLI will be used side-by-side.
+This means that in-process locking will not be sufficient to protect resources from concurrent access or modification.

+In the future, specific use cases may be identified for multiple instances of `vic-machine-server` around availability, scalability, or isolation.

 ### Service Upgrade